pnxenopoulos/awpy/_sources/index.rst.txt

 .. |Licence| image:: https://img.shields.io/badge/license-MIT-lightgrey
    :target: https://github.com/pnxenopoulos/awpy/blob/main/LICENSE

-This Python library allows a user to parse, analyze and visualize Counter-Strike: Global Offensive (CSGO) demo files.
+`awpy` allows a user to parse, analyze and visualize Counter-Strike: Global Offensive (CSGO) demo files.
 You can visit the repository_ to view the source code, examples and data.
 Please join the Discord_ server if you would like to join our esports analytics community or to receive help with the library.

 .. _repository: https://github.com/pnxenopoulos/awpy
 .. _Discord: https://discord.gg/W34XjsSs2H